 Location.
-37° 52.04′ N, 122° 1.81′ W. Marker is in Alamo, California, in Contra Costa County.
-Marker can be reached from Wilson Road, 0.1 miles north of Livonia Road, on the right when traveling north.
+37° 51.742′ N, 121° 58.716′ W. Marker is in Alamo, California, in Contra Costa County.
+Marker can be reached from Green Valley Road.
 Touch for map.
-Marker is at or near this postal address: 100 Wilson Rd, Alamo CA 94507, United States of America.
+Marker is in this post office area: Alamo CA 94507, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on August 17, 2020.
-It was originally submitted on April 17, 2016.
-This page has been viewed 305 times since then and 20 times this year.
-Last updated on August 17, 2020, by Craig Baker of Sylmar, California.
-Photos: 1, 2. submitted on April 17, 2016, by Barry Swackhamer of Brentwood, California. • J. Makali Bruton was the editor who published this page.
+This page was last revised on November 13, 2021.
+It was originally submitted on November 13, 2021, by Andrew Ruppenstein of Sacramento, California.
+This page has been viewed 230 times since then and 163 times this year.
+Photos: 1, 2. submitted on November 13, 2021, by Andrew Ruppenstein of Sacramento, California.